etan18/Obsidian-Notes/Cognitive Science/Perception/visual cortex.md

 - **Pupil** is where light enters
 - **Cornea** is the transparent surface on the outside of the eye, which does most of the focusing.
 Because it touches air, its much stronger than the lens.
 - **Lens** is behind the cornea, used for fine-tuning (*accomodation*).
 It sits in an aqueous solution which dampens its lens power.
-- The **optic disk** at the back of the eye is where the optic nerve leaves the eye to connect with the brain.
+- The **optic disk** at the back of the eye is where the optic nerve leaves the eye to connect with the [[brain]].
 This is a blind spot.

 >[!information] Contralateral organization
 Both of our eyeballs each perceive the *entire visual field* (both left and right visual fields).
 However, because of the laws of [[optics]], the image they produce is inverted.
 Because of this, information from the right visual field (from both eyeballs) is sent to the left visual cortex for processing, and vice versa.